CPLN692-MUSA611-Open-Source-GIS/parse_pa_voter_rolls/README.md

 This is time consuming, but it should work.

 `geocode_subset.py` will attempt to geocode only the first 12,000 records, which is probably more suitable for demonstration purposes.

+### Associating records...
+The geocoded data from the last step should now be contained in `geocode_lookup.csv`.
+The ID field on this CSV corresponds exactly to the `rolls_out.csv` voter id field and can be used to associate a voter with their geocoded location.
+Load both CSVs into a database and you should be able to join these tables for quick lookup.

+Don't forget to add indexes to improve lookup performance!